SteeltoeOSS/Steeltoe/src/Configuration/README.md

 ### Unstructured data files

 Unlike the Java version of the configuration server client, the Steeltoe client currently only supports property and yaml files; not plain text.

-### Client decryption

-Steeltoe client only supports clear text communication with the configuration server.
-Client decryption is on our road map, but not currently supported.
-For now, you cannot send encrypted data to the client.

 ### Server initiated reload